andrew01144/OPA-tips/BriefInstallAndTest_In-Distro.md

-# WORK IN PROGRESS - DO NOT USE YET !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-## Questions:
+## Work in Progress, open questions:
 - is opa-address-resolution useful for anything?
-- OMPI error: "There was an error initializing an OpenFabrics device".
-Use --mca btl ^openib or configure --without-openib
 - is reboot required between opa-basic-tools and the other packages?
+- OMPI warning: "There was an error initializing an OpenFabrics device".
+  - Fix: Use ```mpirun --mca btl ^openib``` or ```configure --enable-mca-no-build=btl-openib```
 - is the OpenMPI tree relocatable?
 Initial look: inconclusive.
 - summarize differences between tarball and in-distro installs.
+  - no hfi1 commands
+  - opa admin commands can only be run by root
+  - no AIP
-- run deviation?
+- build and run deviation.c?
-- say something about shared /home/cornelis, or copy to the other machine.
 ---

 # Setting up an Omni-Path fabric for evaluation